 - Artificial intelligence (i.e., machine learning, deep learning) and wavelet transform based approaches in hydrological forecasting (e.g., floods, droughts), as well as urban water supply system forecasting

-- Participatory socio-hydrological modeling approaches, including stakeholder-friendly dynamic coupling of stakeholder built system dynamics models with physically based models
+- Participatory coupled human-water systems modeling approaches, including stakeholder-friendly dynamic coupling of stakeholder built system dynamics models with physically based models

 - Hydro-meteorological trend estimation (e.g., streamflow, precipitation), and linking dominant periodicities with climate indices (e.g., PDO, NAO, ENSO)